Stelmach83/Tweedit/README.md

 # Tweedit (Work in Progress)
-### Version 0.0.1 available @ www.stelmaszak.net/tweedit
+### Version 0.0.1 deployed @ www.stelmaszak.net/tweedit

 This is a portfolio application that is a mutation-combination of Tweeter and Reddit.

-It supports following categories (think of subreddits on Reddit), and following users (think of followers on Tweeter).
+It supports following categories (think of subreddits on Reddit), and following users (think of followers on Tweeter), DM's to Users, etc.

 You customize your own Wall by following the Users/Categories that interest you.